Piano: Role

-The piano is a crucial instrument in Western classical music, jazz, blues, rock, folk music, and many other Western musical genres.
+The piano is a crucial instrument in many Western musical genres.
 Pianos are used in soloing or melodic roles and as accompaniment instruments.
-As well, pianos can be played alone, with a voice or other instrument, in small groups (bands and chamber music ensembles) and large ensembles (big band or orchestra).
+Pianos can be played alone, with a voice or other instrument, in small groups (bands and chamber music ensembles) and large ensembles (big band or orchestra).
 A large number of composers and songwriters are proficient pianists because the piano keyboard offers an effective means of experimenting with complex melodic and harmonic interplay of chords and trying out multiple, independent melody lines that are played at the same time.
 Pianos are used by composers doing film and television scoring, as the large range permits composers to try out melodies and bass lines, even if the music will be orchestrated for other instruments.

 Bandleaders and choir conductors often learn the piano, as it is an excellent instrument for learning new pieces and songs to lead in performance.
 Many conductors are trained in piano, because it allows them to play parts of the symphonies they are conducting (using a piano reduction or doing a reduction from the full score), so that they can develop their interpretation.
 The piano is an essential tool in music education in elementary and secondary schools, and universities and colleges.
 Most music classrooms and many practice rooms have a piano.
 Pianos are used to help teach music theory, music history and music appreciation classes, and even non-pianist music professors or instructors may have a piano in their office.